What is the Manitoba First Nations School System?

 - Increased resources for First Nations language and culture programming

-- A full range of learning resources and counseling services
+- A full range of classroom resources

 - Specialized personnel including school psychologists, speech/language pathologists, audiologists, and programming facilitators